 These will help you satisfy your pasta cravings with something wholesome rather than empty calories.
 They even taste good without any sauce!

 These are good to have on hand when you want a sweet treat.
 They’re low in calories and high in nutritious values.

 High in fiber and a great snack, apples are full of vitamins and nutrients and keep you feeling full.

 - Black Beans and Chickpeas

 I keep both dried and canned black beans and chickpeas in stock.
 They are simple to add to salads, tacos, soups, and chilis.
 They are high in protein and low in calories.

 Hemp seeds are a staple in my pantry.
 They are full of protein and fiber, among many other health benefits.
 Ground hemp seeds are great in a fruit smoothie!

 I love the versatility of cauliflower.
 You can eat it raw, steamed, or even mashed.
 Its low-calorie content makes it a great food for weight loss on a vegan diet.

-Hummus is one of my favorite foods (and something that I definitely have to portion control!).
-It’s a filling snack that is full of protein and fiber, which will help you stay full.
+Hummus is one of my favorite foods (and something that I have to portion control!).
+It’s a filling snack full of protein and fiber, which will help you stay full.

 High in fiber, low in calories, and super filling, oatmeal makes an excellent breakfast option that will keep you full and satisfied until lunch!